-- Motorcycle Strategic Plan A strategic plan was developed in FFY 2006 based upon input from key stakeholders.
+Motorcycle Strategic Plan

+A strategic plan was developed in FFY 2006 based upon input from key stakeholders.
 The plan identifies 16 strategies to address the following seven areas: impaired riding, personal protective equipment, training and education, licensing, motorist education, highway and environment and partnerships.
-In FFY 2010, the OTSO will work to: - expand partnerships; - gain acceptance of the plan among motorcyclist organizations and businesses and their commitment to assist with implementation of plan components;
+In FFY 2011, the OTSO will work to:

-- > continue to implement the impaired rider campaign; - > develop and implement the second module of the Ride SMART campaign; - increase law enforcement's understanding of motorcycle issues and gain their commitment to actively enforce penalties for operating a motorcycle without a proper license; - conduct AltMOST training; - reach out to Ohio's multicultural communities to increase awareness of the Motorcycle Ohio Program, rider awareness campaigns and driver awareness campaigns; - > continue to offer the Spanish Motorcycle Safety course which was pilot tested during FFY 2009; and - > explore the possibility of a scooter class.
+- expand partnerships; - expand number of training sponsors and provide with the appropriate training equipment and materials; - gain acceptance of the plan among motorcyclist organizations and businesses and their commitment to assist with implementation of plan components; - continue to implement the impaired rider and alert campaigns; - develop and implement the third module of the Ride SMART campaign; - provide training sponsors funding for awareness events to promote safety messaging; - increase law enforcement's understanding of motorcycle issues and gain their commitment to actively enforce penalties for operating a motorcycle without a proper license; - conduct refresher Rider Skills Test training, if needed; - reach out to Ohio's multicultural communities to increase awareness of the Motorcycle Ohio Program, rider awareness campaigns and driver awareness campaigns; and - continue to offer the Spanish Motorcycle Safety course which was pilot tested during FFY 2009 and FFY 2010.

-In FFY 2010, the OTSO will continue to take the leadership role in implementing components of the strategic plan.
+In FFY 2011, the OTSO will continue to take the leadership role in implementing components of the strategic plan.
 All Safe Communities programs are required to conduct a summer motorcycle campaign to increase public awareness about motorcycle safety issues.
-The OTSO will provide earned media tools and marketing materials for the summer Ride SMART (Sober, Motorcycle Endorsed, Alert, Right gear, Trained) motorcycle campaign to the Safe Communities programs and our other traffic safety partners.
+The OTSO will provide earned media tools and marketing materials for the summer Ride SMART (Sober, Motorcycle endorsed, Alert, Right gear, Trained) motorcycle campaign to the Safe Communities programs and our other traffic safety partners.
 A media planner (i.e., news releases, letters to the editor, op-ed articles, and a campaign specific fact sheet) will be made available as well as banners and other materials.
 The OTSO will develop and distribute campaign materials that address other components of the strategic plan as well.